C++ error handling, let’s abuse the co_await operator

 Thanks for reading :).

-2 thoughts on “C++ error handling, let’s abuse the co_await operator”
+2 responses to “C++ error handling, let’s abuse the co_await operator”

 “std::excepted is a template object which takes 2 arguments”